• Jul 12, 2025

 The Famous Restaurants in Vaishno Devi

 To get the best food, you must head to the famous places that serve the best quality food.
-To learn more about the famous restaurants in Vaishno Devi, go through the information mentioned and get updated accordingly.
+To learn more about the famous restaurants in Vaishno Devi, review the information provided and stay updated accordingly.

 • Sagar Ratna Express Outlet, Vaishno Devi: The restaurant is at Mata Vaishno Devi Bhawan, near Entry Gate No. 3, Vaishno Devi, 182301, India.

-• Prem Lahori Vaishno Dhaba: The restaurant is at Ban Ganga Road, Katra, India.
+• Prem Lahori Vaishno Dhaba: The restaurant is on Ban Ganga Road, Katra, India.

 • Sagar Ratna Restaurant: Enjoy the South Indian food at the Sagar Ratna located near the Bus Stand, Katra